 Well surprise – I’m on YouTube!

-In case you haven’t seen my tweet, I recently teamed up with Sheffield Futures to create some self care content for them – a list of 10 ways to practice self care; five for yourself, and five to help someone else practice it.
-They’ve then been printed off and included with ever purchase of their Self Care Merchandise, as well as put on their website for everyone to read.
+In case you haven’t seen my tweet, I recently teamed up with Sheffield Futures to create some self care content for them.
+It’s a list of 10 ways to practice self care; five for yourself, and five to help someone else practice it.

 Not long after I worked on this project, they got in touch with me to ask if I’d be willing to record the tips so they could put them on their YouTube channel and use them in their promotional material.

 Terrified doesn’t even begin to cover how I was feeling when I read that!